joe-chelladurai/frontend-mentor/notes.md

 January 17, 2023

-Today, I completed most of the challenge.
+Today, I completed most of the challenge [single page design portfolio].
 I have learned a lot.
 I had a lot of practice with flexbox and grid.

 The things I am proud of is my growing ability to work with breakpoints.
 Using grid was so easy with understading of how grid template areas work.